 - If they are applying for split-site (Ph.D.) study, be registered for a Ph.D. at a university in their home country

-If they have already started their Ph.D. study at a UK university, they are not eligible to apply for these endowments.
+If they have already started their Ph.D. study at a UK university, they are not eligible to apply for these scholarships.

-Nationality: Students of developed Commonwealth countries can apply for these endowments
+Nationality: Students of developed Commonwealth countries can apply for these scholarships

 List of Countries: Australia, The Bahamas, Brunei Darussalam, Canada, Cyprus, Malta, and New Zealand